geeuho/LemonadeStand/README.md

 This will then update the MySQL database with one "lemonades" entry that corresponds to your seller id.
 The data will then be sent to the front end and displayed with all this information.

+### Buying Lemonades

+You can simply browse through our site through our various postings and when you press buy it will take you to a payment page.

+We have also included a searchbar to look for any specific lemonde you might be interested in.

 #### You must enter all information in order for new train information to be inputted to firebase.